Qatar–Turkey relations: Educational and medical relations

 the school is directed by the Turkish embassy in Doha.

 After an agreement was reached between the two countries for Turkey to establish a hospital to serve the needs of Qatar's population, the Turkish Hospital in Qatar opened its doors in January 2017 with a 100-bed capacity.

+Foreign aid

+Following the 2023 Turkey–Syria earthquake, Qatar pledged to provide 10,000 mobile homes used in the 2022 FIFA World Cup to the earthquake zones.
+The first shipment took place in February.
+On 24 June 2023, Qatar completed the delivery.